 While this section of the report has focused on the use of food system by-products as animal feed in conventional agricultural systems, there is also potential to use by-products in the fast-growing field of cellular agriculture.
-Cellular agriculture uses cell cultures to produce products that are 'biologically equivalent' 249 to products like meat, milk and eggs, allowing such products to be produced in the lab.
-Cellular agriculture products are predominantly in the research and development phase, 250 although a limited number are available for purchase overseas.
-251
+Cellular agriculture uses cell cultures to produce products that are 'biologically equivalent'249 to products like meat, milk and eggs, allowing such products to be produced in the lab.
+Cellular agriculture products are predominantly in the research and development phase,250 although a limited number are available for purchase overseas.251

-Cellular agriculture requires growth media and, for structured meat products (e.g. steak), scaffold materials.
-There is potential for food waste to be used in both growth media and scaffold materials.
-By-products from conventional animal agriculture are the most common scaffolds at present, particularly collagen and gelatin.
-Chitosan derived from shellfish exoskeletons can also be used, and polylactic acid from dairy by-products has recently been developed as an edible film.
-Food system by-products turkey collagen and eggshell membrane have been shown to have potential as microcarriers for cultured beef cells.

-Plant-based scaffolds are increasingly being explored, including some which could utilise by-products from conventional plant-based agriculture.249 Proteins from soy, peas, and corn show promise as scaffold materials, as do plant-derived polysaccharides such as cellulose, starch, and pectin.^{249,252} A recent field of exploration is the use of decellularised plants as scaffolds, with cells being mechanically, chemically, and/or enzymatically removed from plants while their extracellular matrix and/or vasculature remains intact, providing a tissue-like structure for cultured meats to grow on.^{252,255,256} This has been demonstrated in lab conditions with spinach, apple, jackfruit, and broccoli (see figure 26).
+Cellular agriculture requires growth media and, for structured meat products (e.g. steak), scaffold materials.252 There is potential for food waste to be used in both growth media and scaffold materials.
+By-products from conventional animal agriculture are the most common scaffolds at present, particularly collagen and gelatin.249 Chitosan derived from shellfish exoskeletons can also be used,253 and polylactic acid from dairy by-products has recently been developed as an edible film.249 Food system by-products turkey collagen and eggshell membrane have been shown to have potential as microcarriers for cultured beef cells.254 scaffold materials, as do plant-derived polysaccharides such as cellulose, starch, and pectin.^{249,252} A recent field of exploration is the use of decellularised plants as scaffolds, with cells being mechanically, chemically, and/or enzymatically removed from plants while their extracellular matrix and/or vasculature remains intact, providing a tissue-like structure for cultured meats to grow on.^{252,255,256} This has been demonstrated in lab conditions with spinach, apple, jackfruit, and broccoli (see figure 26).